-Walking down the aisle on the airplane en route from Chicago to Munich , I found it difficult to keep my distance from those occupying aisle seats.
-At first I thought it was the design – another space-saving measure dreamed up by an airline to add more seats to an already cramped plane.
+Walking down the aisle on the aeroplane en route from Chicago to Munich , I found it difficult to keep my distance from those occupying aisle seats.
+At first, I thought it was the design – another space-saving measure dreamed up by an airline to add more seats to an already cramped plane.
 But three weeks ago I’d made the same journey on a similar plane flying in the opposite direction and hadn’t impinged on anyone’s personal space.
 Then the light came on.
 I’d grown – literally – into a bigger person – in just three weeks.

 A food odyssey